PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

 2. Run the following command
    - Replace the XXXXXX with the deploymentID provided in the environment details page
-   - Replace the **your personal github account name** with your personal github account that you are using to perform the lab.
+   - Replace **your personal github account name** with your personal github account that you are using to perform the lab.

    ```
    az k8sconfiguration create --name cluster-config --cluster-name AzureArcAKSCluster1 --resource-group Azure-Arc-XXXXXX --operator-instance-name cluster-config --operator-namespace cluster-config --repository-url https://github.com/<your personal github account name>/arc-k8s-demo --scope cluster --cluster-type connectedClusters